Wizardry (video game series): Wizardry Renaissance

+Standalone Japanese games

+Japan-only mobile games

+Due to the nature of the Japanese mobile system, English localisations of the following games are unlikely.

 Reception

 The original Wizardry game was a success, selling 24,000 copies by June 1982, just nine months after its release according to Softalk's sales surveys.
-In the June 1983, issue of Electronic Games, Wizardry was described as "without a doubt, the most popular fantasy adventure game for the Apple II at the present time".
+In the June 1983 issue of Electronic Games, Wizardry was described as "without a doubt, the most popular fantasy adventure game for the Apple II at the present time".
 While noting limitations such as the inability to divide the party, or the emphasis on combat over role-playing, the magazine stated that "no other game comes closer to providing the type of contest favored by most players of non-electronic role-playing games... one outstanding programming achievement, and an absolute 'must buy' for those fantasy gamers who own an Apple".
-In the May–June 1982, issue of Computer Gaming World, the reviewer praises Wizardry as setting a standard by which all Fantasy Role Playing Game should be compared to, and call it an all time classic.
-By 1987, the series had sold over 1.5 million copies and by 1996, over 5 million copies had been sold.
+In the May–June 1982, issue of Computer Gaming World, the reviewer praised Wizardry as setting a standard by which all fantasy role playing games should be compared to, and call it an all time classic.
+The series had sold over 1.5 million copies by 1987, 2 million by 1992, and over 5 million by 1996.

 Spin-offs originally released in Japan received generally positive reviews in North America.
 GameSpot reviewed Wizardry: Tale of the Forsaken Land in 2002, and awarded it a score of 8.5 out of 10.
 In 2011, Wizardry: Labyrinth of Lost Souls was also reviewed by GameSpot and received a score of 7.5 out of 10.
 In Japan, readers of Famitsu magazine considered the Famicom port of the original Wizardry I to be one of the 100 best games of all time.
 The series was ranked as the 60th top game (collectively) by Next Generation in 1996.
-They cited the "huge dungeons with elaborate quests and tons of differing enemies."
+They cited the huge dungeons with elaborate quests and tons of differing enemies.
 Fans of the series included Robin Williams, Harry Anderson, and the Crown Prince of Bahrain; the latter even called Sir-Tech on the phone.